Patience Dabany

-Patience Marie Josephine Kama Dabany (born 22 January 1941; member of the Order of Gabriela Silang), also known by the names Marie Joséphine Kama and Josephine Bongo, is a Gabonese singer and musician.
-Dabany served as the First Lady of Gabon from 1967 to 1987.
-For 28 years, she was married to Omar Bongo Ondimba, who was President of Gabon from 1967 to 2009.
+Patience Dabany (born Marie-Joséphine Kama; 22 January 1941), also known as Joséphine Bongo, is a Gabonese singer and musician who was the First Lady of Gabon from 1967 to 1987 as the first wife of president Omar Bongo.
 After their divorce, she pursued a career in music.
-She is the mother of the former President of Gabon, Ali Bongo Ondimba.
+She is the mother of the former president of Gabon, Ali Bongo.

 Early life

-Born as Marie Joséphine Kama in Brazzaville, Congo, Dabany's parents originated from the Bateke people in Haut-Ogooué region in what is now southeastern Gabon.
+Born as Marie-Joséphine Kama in Brazzaville, Congo, Dabany's parents originated from the Bateke people in Haut-Ogooué region in what is now southeastern Gabon.
 Dabany grew up in a musical family and began to sing at an early age to her father's accordion accompaniment, while her brother played guitar.
 From there her path led to the church choir in Brazzaville and on to traditional song performances.
 Her mother was a traditional singer.

 As First Lady

 In 1958, she met Albert-Bernard Bongo, a young Gabonese student.
 At just 18 years of age, she married Albert on 31 October 1959.
 They had two children: a son Alain Bernard Bongo (9 February 1959) and a daughter, the late Albertine Amissa Bongo (1964–1993).

 Marie Josephine Kama, later known as Josephine Bongo, was the First Lady of Gabon.
 She and her then-husband founded the Gabonese Democratic Party.
 She became involved in many social projects, including the promotion of women's rights, charities for children, etc. Working with culture she created the musical group dedicated to the Gabonese Democratic Party, Kounabeli (Superstars), where she performed as lead singer.